FG dismisses ADC’s criticism of Tinubu’s diplomatic appointments

 “The ADC’s comments reflect political opportunism and a lack of understanding of foreign policy processes.
 Diplomacy must not be used as a tool for partisan attacks.
 Nigeria’s global reputation is too valuable to be undermined by sensationalism and domestic political point-scoring.”

-It reads, “The notion that the Foreign Minister’s public articulation of Nigeria’s position was a diplomatic faux pas ignores the realities of modern diplomacy, where transparency and responsible communication are increasingly vital.
+“The notion that the foreign minister’s public articulation of Nigeria’s position was a diplomatic faux pas ignores the realities of modern diplomacy, where transparency and responsible communication are increasingly vital.

-“The Ministry remains focused on constructive diplomacy, protecting Nigeria’s global interests, and restoring credibility to foreign service operations through thoughtful reforms and principled engagement.”
+“The ministry remains focused on constructive diplomacy, protecting Nigeria’s global interests and restoring credibility to foreign service operations through thoughtful reforms and principled engagement,” the ministry stated.

-It further urged political actors and commentators to exercise restraint and responsibility in matters of foreign policy.

-“Diplomacy is built on consistency, discretion, and strategic clarity, not populism,” the Ministry said.
+It further urged political actors and commentators to exercise restraint and responsibility in matters of foreign policy, saying “diplomacy is built on consistency, discretion and strategic clarity, not populism.”

 Disclaimer